Getac's Next Generation F110 Delivers New Levels of Performance, Efficiency and Reliability to Field Professionals

 The F110 also boasts rugged reliability.
 MIL-STD-810H and IP66 certification, a 6ft operating drop rating, and optional salt fog resistance make it ideally suited to operations in challenging work environments where the risk of accidental knocks, drops, and spillages is much greater.

 "The F110 has been a mainstay of our fully rugged tablet portfolio for a long time, and for good reason.
-Its combination of laptop-level performance and tablet convenience makes it the ultimate field device for customers across sectors and industries where challenging operating environments are par for the course every day," said Mike McMahon, President of Getac North America.
+Its combination of laptop-level performance and tablet convenience makes it the ultimate field device for customers across sectors and industries where challenging operating environments are par for the course every day," says James Hwang, President of Getac Technology Corporation.
 "The next generation F110 boasts new features and enhancements that help field professionals get the job done at first time of asking, even when faced with adverse conditions and locations."

 The next generation F110 fully rugged tablet is available now.
 For more information, visit www.getac.com